Yero1990/DEUTERON_ANALYSIS/ANALYSIS_SCRIPTS/heepElastics_Analysis/README.md

 2. Do Scaler replay over the run list.
 Preferably via ifarm-job submission since it might take a longer time to do locally.

+3. Run checkEpics.C on the hms/shms/coin run lists to get EPICS variables from the ROOTfiles produced in STEP 2.
+Loop over run lists to get camera angles as well.

+4. Run plotEpics.C on the hms/shms/coin run lists to plot Magnet Currents and Momentum as a function of Run Number, as well as generate a .csv file with the correct spectrometer momentum to check against the kinematics file.
+The camera angles will also be checked against the kinematics file.

+5. With a solid knowledge of the spectrometer momentum/angles, one can start looking at kinematics variables such as the invariant mass W.